Pscx/Pscx/README.md

 Puts the specified object into the system clipboard.

-### `Set-Clipboard`

-Puts the specified object into the system clipboard.

 ### `Set-FileTime`

 Sets a file or folder's created and last accessed/write times.

-### `Set-FileTime`

-Sets a file or folder's created and last accessed/write times.

-### `Set-ForegroundWindow`

-Given an hWnd or window handle, brings that window to the foreground.
-Useful for restoring a window to uppermost after an application which seizes the foreground is invoked.
-See also Get-ForegroundWindow

 ### `Set-ForegroundWindow`